gvwilson/thirdbit/src/fiction/makers-return/index.md

 Mama Roo and Sindy's sister Maddy joined them a few minutes later.
 They had brushed their fur until it almost shone, but their expressions were solemn.
-Other than a quiet, "Pass the jam?" and, "Thank you," they ate in silence.

-"We can take care of those later," Mama Roo said when Sindy stood to put her plate in the square tin bucket they used as a sink.
+The family ate in silence except for an occasional quiet, "Pass the jam?" and, "Thank you," "We can take care of those later," Mama Roo said when Sindy stood to put her plate in the square tin bucket they used as a sink.

 Sindy nodded,
-then to her surprise found herself crying again: not the deep sobs that had shaken her when the mayor had arrived to tell them that Special Leaf was gone, just raindrops spilling out of her eyes and running down her cheeks.
+then found herself crying again: not the deep sobs that had shaken her when the mayor had arrived to tell them that Special Leaf was gone, just drops spilling out of her eyes and running down her cheeks.
 She wiped them away with her sleeve, took a deep breath to steady herself, and said, "I guess we should get going."

-Rusty Bridge wasn't a big town, but it was big enough to have its own cemetery grove.
+Rusty Bridge was only a small town, but it was still big enough to have its own cemetery grove.
-Dockety had asked if it and the other bots could help with Special Leaf's planting.
-Mayor Lupus had thank it but shaken her head.
-"Y'all are welcome to join us, though," she added.
-"He would've wanted you to be there."

 As the Roos arrived,
 it seemed like everyone within half a day's walk or ride wanted to be there as well.
 The Ox brothers,
 Zeke Bear,
-a mixed family of deer and raccoons, a double dozen bots off to one side in a cluster around Dockety and Crusher—Sindy kept her eyes down and let her parents and her sister respond to their murmured hellos.
+a mixed family of deer and raccoons—Sindy kept her eyes down and let her parents and her sister respond to their murmured hellos.
-She managed a "hello" to Gumption, who had polished his budding horns and combed the knots out of his fur, then took her place at her sister's side.
+She managed a "hello" to Bluster and Bravo, who had polished their budding horns and combed the knots out of their fur for once, then took her place at her sister's side.

+Dockety and half a dozen other bots stood in a cluster to one side.
+Dockety had asked if it could help plant Special Leaf.
+Mayor Lupus had shaken her head, then added,
+"Y'all are welcome to join us, though.
+He said he wanted you to be there."

-When the sun's trailing edge let go of the hilltops to the east, Mayor Lupus stepped up onto the dark rectangular stone that was the grove's only adornment and rapped her gnarlywood cane on it three times.
+As the rising sun cleared the hilltops to the east, Mayor Lupus stepped up onto the dark rectangular stone that was the grove's only adornment and rapped her gnarlywood cane on it three times.
 The quiet conversations in the crowd faded,